sdispater/pendulum/docs/_docs/instantiation.rst

 Instantiation
 =============

-There are several different methods available to create a new instance of Pendulum.
+There are several different methods available to create a new instances.

 First there is the ``create()`` helper.
 It allows you to provide as many or as few arguments as you want and will provide default values for all others.

 .. code-block:: python